programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 </div>

-#### Discussion: Human Translations of Extracted Red Flags
+## Discussion: Human Translations of Extracted Red Flags

-Our spaCy method aims to extract problematic AI tool clauses to aid institutional procurement workflows and researcher decision-making.
-Nonetheless, human-in-the-loop review is still essential for interpreting risk.
+This spaCy lesson aims to extract problematic AI tool clauses to aid institutional procurement workflows, whether undertaken by a solo librarian on a single licence or as part of a wider initative over a corpus, alongside aiding digital researcher decision-making.
+Nonetheless, human-in-the-loop review is still essential for interpreting extracted red flags, and the risks they may contain.
 As such, we include some human language translations, informed by our own professional perspectives, which help establish why certain extracted clauses are problematic, and indeed whether some actually constitute red flags.

-This sits alongside the above high-level review of categorised dictionary themes.
+This sits alongside the above high-level review of categorised dictionary themes, in Step 7.

-Alongside these translations, we provide a RAG (red, amber, green) rating, which - simultaneously - assesses the success of our spaCy method.
-Are flags genuine risks, or false positives?
-Are there any expected risks that have not been captured?

 This human review stage also enables self-reflection in terms of the Authors’ own orientation toward AI use.
 With our own understanding of licence agreements varying, due to our library and researcher backgrounds, we explore our own knowledge gaps in interpreting terms and conditions.

-<--!
-Yet to Complete -->
+---

+There are clear limitations to our lesson:

+Our spaCy method could be improved upon through the bespoke use of OCR tools, to correct errors in PDF transcriptions pulled by PDFPlumber.
+However, these errors were minimal and did not impact the overall review of extracted red flags, with four notable error instances across the whole export.

+With spaCy relying on exact dictionary matches, our method also proves overly sensitive, extracting more than 1,000 red flag hits - 115 for AI Agents (7 documents), 734 for Lit Review (19 documents), 310 for Transcription (5 documents).
+Of course, this means that a full review of each and every red flag, across a corpus of documents, remains time consuming, however the disaggregated breakdown of where hits appear enables librarians and researchers to more easily interpret licences, with the resulting Excel export acting as a viewfinder.
+Dividing the number of hits by documents, approx. 37 hits are seen, making the use of such NLP pipelines more reasonable in the case of solo librarians on individual licences.

+Of course, the extraction of token phrases can easily lose contextual meaning from complex licenses.
+This is seen with false positive hits, where AI providers instead attempt to mollify anxities around AI training, for instance.

+---

+Nonetheless, our spaCy method has advantages:

+Although some clauses are surfaced multiple times, these are based for different rules, phrases and terms.
+This may add to the oversensitivity of our method, clauses can have multiple rules applying, due to their complex legalistic context.
+Nonetheless, we see this overlapping of hits as a feature, which ensures that AI risk is assessed from multiple vantages.

+In other cases, this spaCy method signalled very real AI risks, with the structure of our Excel export enabling discrepencies between tools to be additionally flagged:

+For instace, our 'Security' dictionary rule extracted instances of limited liability, where tool providers wave liability for any third party damages, including data loss or those caused by for profit behaviour, even if they have been advised of their possibilities ahead of time.
+Alongside this, our method uncovered variable protections based on legal jurisdiction, with certain AI companies processing data in other countries, as well as aggressively supporting direct marketing campaigns where legal.
+Elsewhere, the revealing of protected or sensitive consumer data was firmly placed at the discretion of the consumer.
+Variability between tool providers was also seen in the case of responding to privacy policy requests, with some AI companies charging a fee to provide access to personal data, as well as data processing - with some tools stating that no customer data is used in training Large Language Models, whereas others appear much vaguer, due to the complex 'nature of processing'.

 ## Local Application